 - Last year, Beyoncé introduced a special edition fragrance, Heat Mrs. Carter, which sells for $60.
 To date, it is the best-selling celebrity fragrance of all time, gleaning more than $400 million globally.

 - The same scent can smell differently on any two individuals.
 This happens because human bodies and chemistry are unique and vary from person to person.

 The Top Ten Trending Spring and Summer Fragrances

-All of our fragrances that are designed for the warmer months of the year can be adapted for a myriad of industrial applications, including personal care products, candles and diffusers, organic and natural fine fragrances.
+All of our fragrances that are designed for the warmer months of the year can be adapted for a myriad of industrial applications, including personal care products, candles and diffusers, organic and natural fine fragrances and more.
 They are all the result of intensive market study and client preferences.
 Some of their most popular natural and organic scents are indicated below.